kijin/nearlyfreemail/README.md

 ### Introduction ###

-NearlyFreeMail is a **Web-based e-mail client** (webmail) customized for [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net/) (NFSN) members.
+NearlyFreeMail is a **Web-based e-mail client** (webmail) designed for [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net/) (NFSN) members.
-It uses NFSN's [e-mail-to-URL forwarding](https://www.nearlyfreespeech.net/services/email) service for incoming messages, and the open-source [SwiftMailer](http://swiftmailer.org/) library for outgoing messages.
+It uses NFSN's [e-mail-to-URL forwarding service](https://www.nearlyfreespeech.net/services/email) for incoming messages, and the open-source [SwiftMailer](http://swiftmailer.org/) library (i.e. `mail()` on steroids) for outgoing messages.

 The goal is to allow NFSN members to send and receive e-mail with their own domain names, without relying on third-party e-mail service providers such as Google Apps.
 For some people, an **all-NFSN solution** like this could have significant privacy benefits.
 For others, it may add to the geek factor of their NFSN experience.
+It might not cost less than other options, though -- it's only "nearly" free, after all.

 NearlyFreeMail is free software.
 It is distributed under the GNU General Public License (GPL), version 3 or later.
 Third-party components included with this distribution may be covered by other open-source licenses.